When is Suranne Jones period drama Gentleman Jack on TV?

 Wasn’t there already a BBC Gentleman Jack film?

 Yes!
-In 2010, BBC2 made a one-off drama called The Secret Diaries of Miss Anne Lister, written by Jane English and starring Maxine Peake and Anna Madeley.
-It opened the London Lesbian and Gay Film Festival, but received mixed reviews from critics.
+BBC2 made a one-off drama called The Secret Diaries of Miss Anne Lister, written by Jane English and starring Maxine Peake and Anna Madeley.
+It opened the London Lesbian and Gay Film Festival in 2010.

-“It was a 90-minute single and it covered her whole life,” Wainwright said, explaining her reservations about the show.
-“So there’s just too much to say about Anne Lister in 90 minutes.
-We’ve covered just under two years in eight hours. and even then we’ve had to leave a lot out.
+The film covered an hour-and-a-half and looked at 15 years of Anne Lister’s life from her mid-20s, but Wainwright has expressed reservations about its approach: “There’s just too much to say about Anne Lister in 90 minutes.
+We’ve covered just under two years in eight hours.
+And even then we’ve had to leave a lot out.

+Wainwright added that her new series focuses heavily on Lister’s life at Shibden Hall.

-“I mean, it was fine, I’m not here to criticise it, but it tended to look at the early part of her life in a bit more detail, before she inherited Shibden, when she was just being ‘a bit of a one’.
-Which is fine.
-But when she inherited Shibden she just became a lot more complex, she was spinning a lot more plates, she was doing a lot more things, and the more she had to do, the more adept she became at it.
+“When she inherited Shibden she just became a lot more complex, she was spinning a lot more plates, she was doing a lot more things, and the more she had to do, the more adept she became at it.
+For me, Anne Lister has always been a lot more fascinating after she inherited Shibden.”

-“So, for me, Anne Lister has always been a lot more fascinating after she inherited Shibden.
-And I think it kind of skirted over that, and Anne Walker was just a kind of afterthought towards the end of the drama when it was just Ann Walker and Anne Lister potting around in a potting shed as far as I recall, together.
-And these are two women who explored Europe together, they explored outlandish places in Eastern Europe.”

-She added: “I think it had just a different agenda, and the person who wrote it didn’t know the journals.”

 Is Gentleman Jack a one-off drama or will there be a second series?